 5 Strategies for Raising Your Composite Score

-Your goal on the ACT is to score the highest Composite Score possible.
-This is by far the most important score used in college admissions, beyond any individual section score.
-Colleges will use this score at a glance to compare you to the thousands of other applicants to that school.
-This means raising your Composite Score can have a disproportionate effect on your admissions chances.
+Your goal on the ACT is to get the highest Composite Score possible.
+The Composite Score is by far the most important ACT score used in college admissions, beyond any individual section score.
+Colleges will use this score to compare you to the thousands of other applicants to that school.
+This means that raising your Composite Score can have a disproportionate effect on your admissions chances.

 We all know that raising your score overall by getting better at the test is the obvious way to improve your score.
 But let's dig into more specific strategies:

-Even just 1 extra point on a single section can increase your composite score.
-For example, in the Test 2 example above, if the student re-took the test but improved his English from a 23 to a 24, his average would increase from a 23.25 to a 23.5 and his final composite would increase from 23 to 24.
-You can bet this increase makes a difference in Therefore, if you've taken the ACT just once or twice, definitely retake the test because your composite score is likely to improve.
+Even just one extra point on a single section can increase your Composite Score.
+For example, in the Test 2 example above, if the student re-took the test but improved his English from a 23 to a 24, his average would increase from a 23.25 to a 23.5, and his final Composite would increase from 23 to 24.
+You can bet this increase makes a difference in college admissions.
+Therefore, if you've taken the ACT just once or twice, definitely retake the test because your Composite Score is likely to improve.

-Focus your initial prep on your weakest section - usually this gives you the most room to grow.
-For example, if you scored a 16 on Science but a 24 on all the other sections, your Science section is clearly dragging your composite score down.
-If you improve your Science section by 4 points, your composite will go up by 1.
+Focus your initial prep on your weakest section, which will give you the most room to grow.
+For example, if you scored a 16 on Science but a 24 on all the other sections, your Science section is clearly dragging your Composite Score down.
+If you improve your Science section by four points, your Composite will increase by a point.

-Writing is less important than the 4 core sections.
-If you have limited time to study, concentrate that time on raising your composite score.
+Writing is less important than the four core sections.
+If you have limited time to study, concentrate that time on raising your Composite Score.

-Some schools use the 'highest combined composite score', aka the 'superscore.'
-This basically means that the school will take your best section score across all your tests, then combine them into your best possible composite score.
-We'll publish an upcoming guide to which schools use the superscore method.
-If you're applying mainly to schools that use the superscore, you can focus on improving one section at a time, then combining all your tests together into your maximum composite score.
+Some schools use the 'highest combined Composite Score', aka the 'superscore.'
+This basically means that the school will take your best section score across all your tests, then combine them into your best possible Composite Score.
+If you're applying mainly to schools that use the superscore, you can focus on improving one section at a time, then combine all your tests together into your maximum Composite Score.

-I highly recommend this free guide to picking up some extra points on the ACT:
+I also highly recommend this free guide to picking up some extra points on the ACT:

 Have friends who also need help with test prep?
 Share this article!